jvzonlab/OrganoidTracker/README.md

 Installation
 ------------
-Autotrack must be installed using Anaconda.
+AI_track must be installed using Anaconda.
 See the [installation] page for details.
-If you are updating from an older version of Autotrack, its dependencies might have changed, and in that case you also need to visit the [installation] page.
+If you are updating from an older version of AI_track, its dependencies might have changed, and in that case you also need to visit the [installation] page.

 Tracking tutorial